Understanding plasma gouging vs carbon arc & air arc gouging

-A number of different plasma and shielding gases – including air, nitrogen, oxygen, an argon/hydrogen mix, and other combinations – can be used when gouging with plasma.
+Depending on the plasma system, a number of different gases – including air, nitrogen, oxygen, an argon/hydrogen mix, and other combinations – can be used when gouging with plasma arc.
 However, it’s a good idea to check the operator manual first to make sure the gas you want to use is compatible with your particular plasma system.
 Here are some general rules when deciding on which gas to use:

-- Air plasma provides the lowest cost of operation and acceptable quality on mild steel, stainless, and aluminum.
+- Compressed or bottled air provides the lowest cost of operation and acceptable quality on mild steel, stainless, and aluminum.

 - Nitrogen gas is good if you want to extend the life of your consumables.